nbyapp/nbyapp/README.md

 3. **Manage Your Apps**:
    - Visit the "App Gallery" to see all your generated apps
+   - Each app shows which LLM service was used to generate it
    - Click on any app to view or edit it
    - Delete apps you no longer need